co-cart/co-cart/readme.txt

 = v2.1.2 - ??
 May, 2020 =

-* NEW: Carts are now in sync across the web store and your headless store.
-* NEW: Variable products are now validated and can find variation ID from attributes if not already set.
-* NEW: Prevent password protected products from being added to the cart.
-* Changed: Parameter used to set cart key.
-Previously `id` now `cart_key`.
-The `id` used as fallback if still used.
-* Tweaked: Clear carts debug tool now clears saved carts as well.
-* Dev: Added debug tool under **WooCommerce System Status** to synchronize carts over to CoCart's session table in the database.

-> This update replaces WooCommerce core session handler with CoCart's.
-100% compatible.

-= v2.1.1 - 10th May, 2020 =

-**🔥 This is a HOTFIX!**

-* Fixed: Critical uncaught error when returning the totals once calculated.
-* Fixed: Critical uncaught error when uninstalling to drop the database table.

-= v2.1.0 - 8th May, 2020 =

 * NEW: Added support for guest customers.
 * NEW: Carts in session are stored in a new database table.
+* NEW: Carts are in sync across the web store and your headless store.
 * NEW: Added plugin details to **WooCommerce System Status**.
 * NEW: Added `uninstall.php` file to delete table and options.
 * NEW: Able to transfer a cart from your headless store to the web.